MarcusShogun/devops-homework/README.md

 # devops-homework
-Homework for corses DevOps and Cybersecurity
+Homework for courses DevOps and Cybersecurity